Once a time

 No!
 But you had a sister.

-I though I had been than reasonable.
+I though I had been more reasonable.
 And that we all might live there after.
-But how was I to know what your had also in his pocket?
-You see, when I had inheireted garden, my warned me that I would be punished if I were to loose any of the BEANS!
+But how was I to know your father had also hidden in his You see, when I had inheireted garden, my mother warned me that I be punished if I to ever loose any of the BEANS!

 & WIFE